HillJustin/HillJustin.github.io/teaching/phil-1304/index.md

 <br>

-### Gilles Deleuze, "Immanence: A Life" and "Zones of Immanence," Forthcoming [2025].
+### Gilles Deleuze, "Immanence: A Life" and, ibid., "Zones of Immanence," Forthcoming [2025].